sund0g/python-bootcamp/README.md

 	* The **default value** is usually assigned via a **lambda function**, e.g.,

-			my_defaultdict = defaultdict(lambda: 0)	# Assign a default value of 0.
-The lambda could be more
-													# complex, if needed.
+			my_defaultdict = defaultdict(lambda: 0) # The lambda could be more complex, if needed.

 --